 - Only a minority of education philanthropies publish evaluations of their programmes (33%) and evaluations of their overall performance as foundations (26%).
 In contrast, the effectiveness of ODA spending is frequently subject to critical public scrutiny (see UK for example).

 With this in mind, we should not imagine that the philanthropic sector – as a whole – could substantially repurpose itself to meet the same needs as ODA.
 Nonetheless, philanthropies that are willing to step into the crisis would do well to consider three priorities:

 - Invest in partnerships to facilitate better spending in low-income countries.
 In early childhood development, for example, networks such as the African Early Childhood Network are invaluable partners for regional learning and investment.

 - Draw on expertise in ‘good practices’ in basic and secondary education.
 Alongside resources of cost-effective approaches to improving global learning, initiatives such as the Research in Improvement Systems of Education (RISE) Programme produces vital research on systemic education challenges.

 - Institutionalise a culture of evaluation.
 Independent evaluations are invaluable for reflecting on the strengths and weaknesses of a programme, and adapting accordingly.
 Our Non-State Actors in Education Hub specialises in supporting philanthropies.
-We are proud to currently be working with the Bill and Melinda Gates Foundation, Central Square Foundation, Porticus, GHR Foundation, and the Templeton World Charity Foundation.
+We are proud to currently be working with the Bill & Melinda Gates Foundation, Central Square Foundation, Porticus, GHR Foundation, and the Templeton World Charity Foundation.